 In areas where height is an issue, townhouses fit the needs of builders and buyers.
-Furthermore, developers are creating a feeling of authenticity in the neighborhoods by styling the townhouses to match their 19th-century counterparts, with, of course, modern upgrades.
+Furthermore, developers are creating a feeling of authenticity in the neighborhoods by styling the townhouses to match their 19th-century counterparts with modern upgrades.

 For those looking for newly developed townhouses, the Upper East Side has a townhouse/condo blend in development named 155E79.
+These four and five-bedroom homes are 3,300 to 3,500 square feet and are priced between $8.9 million to $16.9 million.
 The ornamental metalwork and Juliet balconies give the buyer the old feel of a townhouse with modern upgrades.
-These four and five bedroom homes are 3,300 to 3,500 square feet and priced between $8.9 million to $16.9 million.

-In Brooklyn, the Dumbo Townhouses on Pearl Street are under development with the four-bed, three-bath townhouses starting at $4 million.
-Keep in mind, four out of the five townhouses have already been nabbed, which indicates the obvious popularity of the style.
+The Dumbo Townhouses on Pearl Street are under development in Brooklyn, with the four-bed, three-bath townhouses starting at $4 million.
+Keep in mind, four out of the five townhouses; have already been nabbed, which indicates the apparent popularity of the style.

-Developers SDS Prociada plan on taking a former parking lot at 295 Hicks Street to create three, four-story townhomes in Brooklyn Heights.
-With all the new development, it’s clear that real estate developers are searching to fulfill the recent demand of townhouses in the New York City area.
+Developers SDS Procida plan on taking a former parking lot at 295 Hicks Stree; to build three, four-story townhomes in Brooklyn Heights.
+With all the new development, it’s clear that real estate developers are searching to fulfill the new demand for townhouses in the New York City area.

 Located in the West Village, Superior Ink offers seven newly constructed six-bedroom townhouses priced at 14 million.
-The 4,800-square-foot townhouses also give an extra 1,600-square-foot outdoor space.
-Superior Ink is walking distance to the Hudson River Park and offers historically inspired architecture.
+The 4,800 square-foot townhouses also give an extra 1,600-square-foot outdoor space.
+Superior Ink is within walking distance to the Hudson River Park and offers historically-inspired architecture.

 The West Village also houses Morton Square, which offers four-bedroom townhouses.
-Sized between 1,160 and 4,000 square feet, Morton Square offers a community recreation center, a child’s play area, and onsite parking.
+Between 1,160 and 4,000 square feet, Morton Square offers a community recreation center, a child’s play area, and onsite parking.
 A townhouse in Morton Square recently sold for just under $9 million.

-If you are in the market for a townhouse in New York City, there are certainly plenty of developers interested in meeting your needs.
-As with any real estate in New York City, it’s important to act quickly, because you’re not alone.
+If you are in the market for a townhouse in New York City, plenty of developers are interested in meeting your needs.
+As with any real estate in New York City, it’s essential to act quickly because you’re not alone.
 Many other people are looking for this type of housing as well, and many of the townhouses are under contract before the developer even begins construction.